deelliot/AndroidApps/FlickrBrowser/README.md

 ## Acknowledgments

 - Special thanks to the [Flickr API](https://www.flickr.com/services/api/) for providing access to a vast collection of photos.
-- The development team acknowledges the open-source community and the contributors of the libraries used in this project.

 Happy browsing! 📷